Sourdough Artisan Bread

 This is definitely a splurge item but I am loving having a bread proofer in my kitchen.
 It can be difficult to keep the temperature in check with fluctuation in the seasons and temperatures of kitchens.
 A bread proofer helps maintain the desired temperature for dough, starters and levain as temperatures around you change.
 There are definitely work-arounds without needing to purchasing a proofer: keeping an oven light on and sticking your dough in the oven to rise (not turned on).
 The goal is to find someplace that you can keep the temperature constant.
 If you bake a lot of sourdough bread, you may want to look into the Broad and Taylor bread proofer.
 It folds up neatly and has been the perfect appliance to up my sourdough game.

 Sourdough Artisan Bread is a multi-day process.
-Even though it takes a couple of days it does not require a lot of hands-on time, most of it is rising and fermentation time.
-You can easily work some loaves of bread like this into your schedule over a weekend or when you have a mostly free day at home.
+Even though it takes a couple of days it does not require a lot of hands-on time.
+Most of it is rising and fermentation time.
+You can easily work some loaves of bread like this into your schedule over a weekend or when you have a 4-5 hour block of time at home.

 Day 1